Iran Takes Another Step To Enrich Uranium, In Another Blow To Nuclear Deal

 Iranian nuclear head Ali Akbar Salehi said the country would be enriching the uranium up to 5% — which is still within the range used for nuclear power reactors.
 The terms of the deal limited enrichment to 3.67%, and Iran is currently enriching uranium to about 4.5%.

-As NPR has reported, weapons grade uranium is much more highly enriched — to about 90%.
-"Right now we have enough 20 percent uranium, but we can produce more as needed," Salehi also told the Iranian news agency ISNA, according to Reuters.
+As NPR has reported, weapons-grade uranium is much more highly enriched — to about 90%.
+"Right now we have enough 20% uranium, but we can produce more as needed," Salehi told the Iranian news agency ISNA, according to Reuters.
 Iran had a significant amount of 20% uranium, which is used in some research reactors, before the deal was reached.

-Experts say the gas infusion isn't expected to dramatically impact Iran's "breakout time" – the amount of time it would take to produce the amount of highly enriched uranium to make a bomb.
+Experts say the gas infusion isn't expected to dramatically affect Iran's "breakout time" — the time it would take to produce the amount of highly enriched uranium needed to make a bomb.

-David Albright, a physicist at the Institute for Science and International Security, tells NPR that "I would not think breakout time would be affected very much, at least initially."
+David Albright, a physicist at the Institute for Science and International Security, told NPR, "I would not think breakout time would be affected very much, at least initially."
 He says it partially depends on how many centrifuges are injected with gas.

 However, he says this violation of Iran's nuclear agreement "is one of the most serious ones and could be perceived as the restart of Iran's nuclear weapons capability."

-The Fordo facility has been controversial for years.
+The Fordow facility has been controversial for years.
 It is buried inside a mountain, and was kept secret until it was discovered in 2009.
 The nuclear deal called for it to be used as a research facility, according to The Associated Press.

-Ariane Tabatabai, a political scientist at the RAND Corporation, tells NPR that Iran has kept some of Fordo's centrifuges spinning, which was allowed under the agreement.
+Ariane Tabatabai, a political scientist at the RAND Corporation, tells NPR that Iran has kept some of Fordow's centrifuges spinning, which was allowed under the agreement.
 That was important to Iran's leaders for domestic political reasons.

 "It was more of a political, sort of visible, concession that Iran got which was very important domestically because the supreme leader had said that Iran was not allowed to close any facilities," Tabatabai says.